- 14 Maximum group size

 This evening you will dine and stay in a country house nestled into the hills above Sorrento with beautiful views over the bay.

 After breakfast you will be taken to the UNESCO site of Pompeii, which is in need of a full day of exploring in order to understand fully its history.
-Rupert will guide you and the family through the expertly renovated streets and explain how daily life was carried out before the town was buried under the volcanic lava and ash of Mount Vesuvius.
+You and your family will be guided through the expertly renovated streets and explain how daily life was carried out before the town was buried under the volcanic lava and ash of Mount Vesuvius.
 There will be time later in the afternoon for some shopping and exploring in Sorrento before meeting again for pizza and pasta in town.

 The ancient palace of Capri